You are here: Urology Textbook > Surgery (procedures) > Circumcision

 Wound closure:

 Use 4-0 or 5-0 quickly absorbable suture material.
 Frenular sutures in the direction of the raphe should control the bleeding from the frenular artery.
-Subsequently, adapt the skin between the two incision lines, use stay sutures at the 12 and 6 o'clock position for orientation.
+Subsequently, adapt the skin between the two incision lines, and use stay sutures for orientation at the 12 and 6 o'clock positions.
 Cover the wound with ointment dressing or gauze dressing with some compression.Postoperative Care

 Complications of Circumcision